Raku/doc/CONTRIBUTING.md

 Internet Explorer (Edge), and Safari.
 Please test layout changes.
 Lacking actual browsers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).
 Ensure the layout looks OK on mobile.

+## Writing Code Examples

+See [EXAMPLES.md](EXAMPLES.md) for detailed information on the options available when writing code examples in the documentation.

 ## Documenting types